ioerger/synchronized_cells/README.md

 ![](sim4.png)

-Curve-fitting of expression patterns with sinusoidal and quadratic curves to identify periodic genes.
+Curve-fitting of expression profiles with sinusoidal and quadratic curves to identify periodic genes.
 ------------------------------------------------------------------